cyrilondon/rover-project/README.md

 }

   ```

- Let's consider by example the validator class <code>[RoverValidator](src/main/java/com/game/domain/model/entity/RoverValidator.java)</code> dedicated to check that everything is OK after the creation or any action on a Rover.
+Let's consider for example the validator class <code>[RoverValidator](src/main/java/com/game/domain/model/entity/RoverValidator.java)</code> dedicated to check that everything is OK after the creation or any action on a Rover.

- We have few things to check: the Rover's position X and Y should be both positive, the position X and Y should be inside the Plateau to which the Rover belongs and finally no other Rover should be already on this position.
+We have a few things to check: the Rover's position X and Y should be both positive, the position X and Y should be on the Plateau to which the Rover belongs and finally no other Rover should be already on this position.

    ```java
    public class RoverValidator extends EntityValidator<Rover> {